celo-org/docs/blog/02-05-2023-integrating-ipfs-with-react/integrating-ipfs-with-react.md

 ## About the Author

 Daniel Ogbuti is a web3 developer with a passion for teaching as well as learning.
-I would love to connect on Twitter @daniel_ogbuti and linkedin @ Daniel Ogbuti
+I would love to connect on Twitter @daniel_ogbuti and linkedin: Daniel Ogbuti

 See you soon!